Pyomo/pyomo/doc/OnlineDocs/contributed_packages/community.rst

 The manner in which the graph of nodes and edges is constructed from the model directly affects the community detection.
 Thus, this package provides the user with a lot of control over the construction of the graph.
-The function we use for this community detection is shown below.
+The function we use for this community detection is shown below:

 .. autofunction:: pyomo.contrib.community_detection.detection.detect_communities